How Business Supports Guatemalan Society

 Done ethically and sustainably, investment and business can support development in Guatemala and can go beyond the private sector.

-As part of this vision, local nonprofits in Guatemala can benefit from both foreign and local investments and business structures in their work.
-Pionero Philanthropy takes a look at the relationships between the private, public, and nonprofit sector and how they affect Guatemala’s society today.
+Local nonprofits in Guatemala can benefit from both foreign and local investments and business structures in their work.
+Pionero Philanthropy takes a look at the relationships between the private, public, and nonprofit sector and how they affect Guatemalan society today.

-The most traditional way that companies can support nonprofits is through monetary funding.
-Corporate donations are beneficial for the donor through tax breaks, the nonprofit, as their financial burden is lessened, and for the community that the nonprofit supports.
-With more resources, companies can also subsidize microcredit-lending programs and by extension, the communities and individuals who apply to these programs.
+The most traditional way that companies can support nonprofits and Guatemalan society is through funding.
+The corporate donor benefits through tax breaks, the nonprofit and community benefits through a lessened financial burden.
+Companies can also subsidize microcredit-lending programs and by extension, the communities and individuals who apply to these programs.

 Corporate Social Responsibility (CSR) is a concept that helps businesses to be socially accountable towards the public and its stakeholders.
 The idea is that the private sector is aware of and sensitive to the direct impact it has on society; social, economic, and environmental.
 Certifications are an impact measurement tool to build better businesses and are a way of holding different businesses accountable.
 The SDG Compass or The B-Corp certification are examples of social and environmental performance certifications for companies based on assessments.